TV Series Review

-'Course, there's always a chance that CL might turn out to be right.
+'Course, there's always a chance that Chicken Little might turn out to be right.

-In TNT's sci-fi series Falling Skies, it does look as though the end of the world—or at least the end of the world as we know it—has come.
-Nasty aliens have invaded, slaughtered most of us earthlings and are now in the midst of mop-up operations, hunting down the last remnants of humanity and pilfering children.
+In TNT's sci-fi series Falling Skies, it does look as though the end of the world—or at least the end of the world as we know it—was pretty close to a reality.
+Nasty aliens invaded, slaughtered most of us earthlings and were in the midst of mop-up operations, hunting down the last remnants of humanity and pilfering children.

 As the resistance goes on, the battlefield grows more complex.
-There's a possibility that not all Espheni are completely on board with the whole "exterminate all humans" game plan.
 Another alien race is working shoulder to shoulder with us.
-And sometimes it seems as though we humans fight amongst ourselves as much as with the enemy.
+And sometimes it seems as though we humans fight among ourselves as much as we do with the enemy.
 No one, it seems, is safe—and no one's absolutely positive about what new challenges might wait around the corner.

-"In the last two years I've been kidnapped, tortured, shot, implanted with an eye worm," says Tom Mason, the show's prime hero, a season or two ago.
+"In the last two years I've been kidnapped, tortured, shot, implanted with an eye worm," said Tom Mason, the show's prime human hero, a few seasons ago.
 "Last week I was almost torn apart ... and contaminated by a nuclear reactor.
 I think we can count on something happening.
 Don't you?"

 In the midst of all that carnage, Falling Skies still manages to seem more interested in picking up pieces than in breaking them.
 "The setting is very dark and gritty, but the wonderful thing about this show is that the tone is very uplifting and inspiring," Drew Roy, who plays Hal Mason (Tom's son), told nbcnewyork.com.
 "It's people at their worst trying to come together, all from different backgrounds, and having to focus on one thing."

-The show also has some issues with foul language, but some secular reviewers have actually called Falling Skies a "family show."
+The show also has issues with foul language that seem to have gotten progressively worse, but some secular reviewers have actually called Falling Skies a "family show."
 I wouldn't go that far.
 It skitters (as it were) over the line a few too many times to deserve that kind of compliment.

 Crude or Profane Language